6rotoms/igdb-pdt/README.md

 `--mock`: gets data from data.json file instead of IGDB.
 `--persist`: save to RediSearch.
-`--output`: display data from IGDB in json format.
+`--output`: display data from IGDB to console.

 ## Environment Variables